 Meaning: Before I begin what I am about to begin, I release tension from what I just finished and set an intention for this new beginning.
 Before I take this action, I let go of any residue from the past and set an intention for how I want to feel and live through this next action.

-Which of these short mantras resonates with you?
+Which of these mantras is your favorite?

 If you see everything as part of a larger practice, then no failure can be final and no moment of frustration can ruin everything.